Belgian Beer Festivals

 The Brugse Autonome Bierproevers (BAB, or Bruges Autonomous Beer-tasters) is the local branch of the beer consumer association Zythos.
 Every year, in early February, it is responsible for the organisation of the successful BAB Brugs Bierfestival in the Beurshalle exhibition centre.

-Around 80 breweries took part in the latest edition of this festival and more are expected in the years to come.
-There are 350 beers available for tasting, including many that only see the light during the previous year.
+Around 80 breweries take part in this festival and more are expected in the years to come.
+There are 400+ beers available for tasting, including many that have only see the light during the previous year.
 There are a significant number that are launched at the festival itself, so you are sure to find some new beers.

 Due to its growing popularity the festival changed venue from the ancient and iconic town hall, at the Belfort in the centre of Bruges, to the Beurshalle centre on ‘t Zand.
-But for 2017 and its 10 year anniversary the Bruges Beer Festival returns to the historic city centre.
+But for 2017 and its 10 year anniversary the Bruges Beer Festival returned to the historic city centre, this continued for the 2018 edition.

 The festival had outgrown its previous location thanks to its burgeoning success, both at home and abroad.